dovecot/documentation/source/admin_manual/migrating_mailboxes.rst

 Configure IMAP client on the target system.

-.. versionchanged:: v2.4.0;v3.0.0 Some selected IMAPC features are auto-enabled
+.. dovecotchanged:: 2.4.0,3.0.0 Some selected IMAPC features are auto-enabled
                     by default.
 Please refer to :dovecot_core:ref:`imapc_features`
                     for description on individual flags.